Sonya Fe: Art

-Fe's work reflects social and cultural issues with themes centering on child abuse/neglect and the woman place in society.
+Fe's work often makes use of wax, oil, and earth tones, and they reflect social and cultural issues with themes centering on child abuse/neglect and the woman's place in society.
 Fe admits "The figures themselves are not anatomically correct-some have little definition.
 However, the faces are very defined, making the face the center of attention.
 My main concern is clearly with the relationships among these women's varying physical presence and at the same time bringing into equilibrium the active lines, and the colors that define them."